 This is a picture of a sunset out over the Siwa salt lake taken from the top of the Shali which is a few minutes walk from the house.

-If this is what you are looking for on your holiday to Egypt, check the availability of the Siwa Villa here.
+If this is what you are looking for your next Co-working / Co-living destination, check the availability of our memberships in Somewhere Different here.

 Internet speeds in Egypt when staying in hostels, budget hotels and co working spaces vary, but in general they provide the cheapest package from there ISP to cover all guests even if that’s more than 50 people.
 The speeds vary from nothing to 2mbs.
 For simple browsing and the non critical Skype calls it is fine if you are working at non busy times of the day or Friday.
 But it’s not reliable.
 No one sees the need for back ups when the power goes down for lighting, let alone the internet.

 We are in the process of contacting all co working spaces in Egypt to get a better idea of what is available here for digital nomads looking to work and travel in Egypt for a few months and will add the link here when it is done.

 We have 10 mbs + & 3G back up here in Siwa.